-Why do children need extra care and support for their welfare?

-How can a community help its children be safer, healthier and happier?
+- 1. Why do children need extra care and support for their welfare? - 2.
+What kinds of child protection issues can occur in and around school which affect their education? - 3.
+How can a community help its children be safer, healthier and happier? - 4.
 What is the role of SBMCs in helping children be protected?